Redesigning your website has many benefits, just like high school in the 80s.

 You have no idea what people are doing on your site

 If you can’t see how people interact with your website it’s near impossible to create new content for their benefit.
 With a newly redesigned website you are able to start from step one with your goals in mind.
-With this knowledge you can build the website for the purpose of tracking these goals and setting up conversions.
+With this knowledge you can redesign your website for the purpose of tracking these goals and setting up conversions.

 This is easier when you are in the early stages of designing a website.
-When all aspects are pointing towards the same goal you won’t have that overwhelming feeling.
+When all aspects are pointing toward the same goal you won’t have that overwhelming and uncertain feeling.